 What do we do in the summer?

 Summer is the perfect time to delve deeper into the Bible with a sermon series.
-For Summer 2021 (June 7 – Sept.
-6, 2020), we’ve provided sermon series on Job (5 weeks); 2 Corinthians (5 weeks); and the Lord’s Prayer (4 weeks).
+For Summer 2022 (June 12 – Sept.
+4, 2022), we’ve provided sermon series on Ten Commandments (4 weeks); 1 Peter (5 weeks); and Ruth (4 weeks).

 In previous summers, we’ve provided multi-week preaching series:

 Feel free to adapt past summer preaching series to fit your congregation’s needs in the summer.
 Past topics include: